-Ever visited a place that was drop dead gorgeous?
+Ever visited a place that was drop-dead gorgeous?
 Or maybe you visited somewhere that totally sucked?
-Whatever the case may be, describing places in English is a useful skill to learn, because it helps you paint a picture in the mind of your listeners.
+Whatever the case may be, describing places and locations in English is a useful skill to learn, because it helps you paint a picture in the mind of your listeners.

 So, how do you do that?

 That’s where adjectives are your best friends.

 Now I’ll go over how to describe places in detail using adjectives.